DiegoL1M4/WORK__Catalogo-Filmes/README.md

 * Genre

 # Services
-* MovieDB - estabelece todas as consultas da API do The MovieDB
+* MovieDB - estabelece todas as consultas à API do The MovieDB.